mottaquikarim/dev/blog/content/posts/is-json-decoder-broken-in-golang.md

 > In other words, the `Decode()` method does NOT error because we stop processing our JSON string before the scanner has a change to encounter the malformed portion of our `bad_json` string!

 Expounding on this a bit: when that final `}` is read, `Decoder` says: "ok!
 I'm done.
 I have a completed scan."
-For this reason, it **never actually even tries to read the _rest_ of the line** even though there is plenty more characters left to read.
+For this reason, it **never actually even tries to read the _rest_ of the line** even though there are plenty more characters left to read.

 Additionally, note that we _could_ get it to return an error btw, if we call `Decode` again - since now it will start at `"` (the first char after `}`) and it will definitely see and raise an error then.